etiennestuder/gradle-credentials-plugin/README.md

 [Gradle](http://www.gradle.org) plugin that allows to store and access encrypted credentials using password-based encryption (PBE).

-The credentials plugin is hosted at [Gradle Plugin Portal](https://plugins.gradle.org/plugin/nu.studer.credentials).
+The credentials plugin is hosted at the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/nu.studer.credentials).

 ## Build scan